K-PaaS/sidecar-guide-eng/install/sidecar.md

 <br>

 ### <div id='2.8.2'> 2.8.2.
 Openstack
-When using the Openstack environment, proceed in the same way as the existing Container-Platform solo deployment installation guide.
+When using the OpenStack environment, proceed in the same way as the existing Container-Platform solo deployment installation guide.
 - Update the Ansible inventory file to the inventory builder.
 ```
 ## {MASTER_NODE_IP}, {WORKER_NODE_IP} : Master, Worker Node Private IP